 Loading chart...

-Unique answers from Israel users whose views extended beyond the provided choices.
+Unique answers from Israel voters whose views went beyond the provided options.

 No, but the Knesset should be far more critical in who weapons can be sold to, so as to prevent a repetition of selling weapons Azerbaijan, Georgia and Ukraine that were then used for genocide